 Sign in to Azure

 First, create a runbook.
 The sample runbook created in this quickstart outputs

 Hello World by default.

 Click Runbooks under PROCESS AUTOMATION.
 The list of runbooks is displayed.

-Click the Add a runbook button found at the top of the list.
-On the Add Runbook page, select Quick Create.
+Click the Create a runbook button found at the top of the list

 Enter "Hello-World" for the runbook Name, and select PowerShell for Runbook type.
 Click Create.